greghamilton/morse/README.md

  * beep.txt
  * beep.asm

-Sound is generated for as long as a key depressed.
+Sound is generated for as long as a key is pressed.
 The assembly code sound function returns control to BASIC when the key is released.

 A configurable delay controls the pitch.
 The quality of the sound is comparable to the output of the BASIC SOUND command.